nordlow/druntime/src/gc/impl/fastalloc/post.md

 https://github.com/nordlow/druntime/blob/fastalloc-gc/src/gc/impl/fastalloc/gc.d

-that, in its first incarnation, solely provides allocation.
-This allocation being slightly faster than the `conservative`, hence its name `fastalloc-gc`.
+that, in its first incarnation, solely provides allocation and in the long run will try to provide significantly faster collection than the current GC.
+Currently, this allocation is also slightly faster than the `conservative`, hence its name `fastalloc-gc`.

 The implementation currently does global allocation together with local allocation via the extra global functions (yes, not pretty, please give me ideas